UCAS code: K100

 Studio options and portfolio

-You will study these studio options alongside courses in:
+You will study these studio options alongside courses in architectural theory and professional practice and logistics.

 You will also develop, curate and present an academic portfolio.